Balkan states brace for banking contagion from Greek drama

-SOFIA/SKOPJE If Athens defaults on its international debts, Greece's ex-Communist neighbors will run a risk of contagion transmitted via the Greek-owned lenders which control large chunks of their banking sectors.
+SOFIA/SKOPJE, June 22 If Athens defaults on its international debts, Greece's ex-Communist neighbours will run a risk of contagion transmitted via the Greek-owned lenders which control large chunks of their banking sectors.

 Officials in Albania, Bulgaria, Macedonia, Romania and Serbia say they have, in essence, quarantined the local banks by cordoning off their capital so even if the Greek parent collapses, the subsidiaries will survive.